 The estimated adjusted Potomac flow at Little Falls on May 1 was 6.0 billion gallons per day (BGD).
 For this day of the year, this value was below the 50th percentile flow value of 8.0 BGD and above the 10th percentile flow value of 4.2 BGD.
 Adjusted flow, shown in the figure below, is the flow that would occur in the absence of major Washington metropolitan area withdrawals, but includes releases from upstream reservoirs.
-Adjusted flow averaged 10.6 BGD for the past four months and 10.5 BGD in April.
+Adjusted flow averaged 8.1 BGD for the past four months and 11 BGD in April.
+Streamflow is currently above normal.